dingusdev/dingusppc/zdocs/developers/atirage.md

 The ATI Rage is a video card that comes bundled with early Power Mac G3s and New World Macs (like the first revisions of the iMac G3).
+Its predecessor was the ATI Mach 64 GX, used in earlier Old World Macs.

 # Memory Map